MicrosoftDocs/azure-docs/articles/hdinsight/spark/spark-cruise.md

 ## Overview

-The queries that you run on an analytics platform such as Apache Spark, are usually decomposed into a query plan that contains smaller sub-queries.
-These sub-queries may show up repeatedly across query plans for multiple queries.
-Each time they occur, they are re-executed in order to return the results.
+The queries that you run on an analytics platform such as Apache Spark, are decomposed into a query plan that contains smaller subqueries.
+These subqueries may show up repeatedly across query plans for multiple queries.
+Each time they occur, they're re-executed to return the results.
 Re-executing the same query, however, can be inefficient and lead to unnecessary computation costs.

 *SparkCruise* is a workload optimization platform that can reuse common computations, decreasing overall query execution time and data transfer costs.
 The platform uses the concept of a *materialized view*, which is a query whose results are stored in pre-computed form.
-Those results can then be reused when the query itself shows up again later, rather than re-computing the results all over again.
+Those results can then be reused when the query itself shows up again later, rather than recomputing the results all over again.

 ## Setup and installation